boutalbi/TensorClus/docs/index.rst

 **TensorClus** is distributed under the 3-Clause BSD license.
 It works with  Python>= 3.6.

-.. note::  If you use this software as part of your research, please cite: `Rafika Boutalbi, Lazhar Labiod, Mohamed Nadif.
-TensorClus: A Python Library for Tensor Co-clustering.`
+.. note::  If you use this software as part of your research, please cite: `R. Boutalbi, L. Labiod, and M. Nadif.
+Tensorclus:  A python library for tensor (co)-clustering.Neuro-computing, 468:464–468, 2022`